Campus Life

 How to apply

-① Reasonable Accommodation Application (Google Form)
+① Application for adjustment of learning environment (Google Form)

-The QR code is as follows:
+The QR code is below.

 Example of filling out a Google Form (PDF)